arthurlemoine/final_project/README.md

 Note that this is the complete dataset (1995-2022) and it is particularly heavy (28M observations / ~4.7Go)

+If you just want to have an idea about what our code look like you can always use the 'rd_df.csv' dataset (which is a random sample of 10 000 lines).

 # 2. Postcode to MLSOA (Middle Layer Super Output Area)

 https://www.arcgis.com/sharing/rest/content/items/3770c5e8b0c24f1dbe6d2fc6b46a0b18/data